Mimi Gianopulos

-Mimi Gianopulos is an American actress.
+Mimi Gianopulos (born May 12, 1989) is an American actress.
 She is best known for her supporting role as Molly in the 2012 film What to Expect When You're Expecting.
+She currently stars as Giada Russo in the Disney Channel sitcom Wizards Beyond Waverly Place (2024–present).

 Career

 Gianopulos' first screen acting role was in the 2007 film Moondance Alexander, starring Kay Panabaker and Don Johnson.
 In 2013, she starred in the titular role in the unsold ABC Family sitcom pilot Continuing Fred.
 Also in 2013, she was cast in the film Get a Job, also starring Anna Kendrick and Miles Teller.
 Gianopulos also had a recurring role as Angela on the ABC Family sitcom Baby Daddy.
+In 2024, it was announced that Gianopulos had been cast in a series regular role as Giada Russo, Justin Russo's mortal wife, in the Disney Channel sitcom Wizards Beyond Waverly Place.

 Personal life

 Gianopulos is of Greek descent.
-She is the daughter of film executive Jim Gianopulos, and has two younger sisters.
+She is the daughter of film executive Jim Gianopulos, and has two younger sisters, Alexa and Niki.